Lost in Latent Space: Disentangled Models and the Challenge of Combinatorial Generalisation: Understanding the role of the encoder

 We have shown that errors in generalisation occur in latent space as well in the reconstructions for generative models.
-To conclude this analysis we show that the problem does not lie in the generative nature of the task by testing the encoders on a supervised task.
+To conclude this analysis we show that the problem does not lie in the generative nature of the task by testing the encoders on a latent prediction task, where the target is not the ground truth factor values.
 We used the same datasets and generalisation conditions as before.